SetProtocol/set-v2-strategies-deployments/README.md

 This repository manages SetProtocol V2 Strategies contract deployments using the [hardhat-deploy plugin][22].
 Each deployment is tracked and recorded by network in a [deployments/outputs][23] file.

+These deployments are peripheral to the core SetProtocol system and include things like SetToken strategy contracts, example SetToken instances and other helper contracts.

 **All proposed deployments should:**
 + deploy to HardhatEVM
 + have unit tests which check the correctness of state variables set in the constructor